eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-existingkeycloak.md

 *SWAP THESE PARAGRAPHS AROUND?*
 Each user can have several remote Codewind instances allocated to them.
 This can be achieved by either:
-1. re-running the `./cwctl --insecure install remote \` command or
+1. Re-running the `./cwctl --insecure install remote \` command or
-2. assigning users through role-based acccess control.
+2. Assigning users through role-based acccess control.
 This is/can be? set up automatically using/by? the `cwctl` command - MORE DETAILS ARE WHERE?

 # Next Steps